jakobzhao/geog371/lectures/lec02/readme.md

 Web mapping (also known as Internet mapping, Web GIS, Internet GIS) is the process of using maps on the Internet.
 Web mapping usually involves a web browser or other user agent capable of client-server interactions.
 Questions of quality, usability, social benefits, and legal constraints are driving its evolution.
 A web map is both served and consumed, thus web mapping is more than just web based cartography, it is a service by which consumers may choose what the map will show.
 Web GIS emphasizes geospatial data processing aspects more involved with design aspects such as data acquisition and server software architecture such as data storage and algorithms, than it does the end-user reports themselves.

+The term *"web map"* often implies a map that is not simply on the web, but rather one that is powered by the web.
+A digital map is a map on a computer, a web map is depends on the internet.
+It is usually interactive, and **not always self-contained**, meaning it can **grab components from other locations on the web**.

+The two big concepts are **tiles**, which are gridded images that make up the *basemaps*, and **geographic features**, which can be points, lines/polylines, and polygons, are used for displaying thematic layers.
+Tiles are static and non-interactive, while the geographic features layers can be dynamic and offer user interaction.

 ![](img/architecture.jpg)

 > System Architecture of web mapping